act-rules/act-rules.github.io/_rules/iframe-unique-name-4b1c6c.md

 #### Passed Example 7

-Multiple `iframe` within document tree have the same accessible name (given by `title`) and embed equivalent ressources.
-Ressources differ by the amount of information available and/or a differently worded information.
+Multiple `iframe` within document tree have the same accessible name (given by `title`) and embed equivalent resources.
+Resources differ by the amount of information available and/or a differently worded information.

 ```html
 <iframe title="Contact us" src="../test-assets/iframe-unique-name-4b1c6c/page-one.html"> </iframe>